Haaland: Moukoko is the biggest talent in the world right now | Goal.com

 Haaland: Moukoko is the biggest talent in the world right now

-Erling Haaland declared Youssoufa Moukoko is "the biggest talent in the world right now" after he made his Borussia Dortmund debut on Saturday.
+Erling Haaland has said Youssoufa Moukoko is "the biggest talent in the world right now" after he made his Borussia Dortmund debut on Saturday.

 Just one day after his 16th birthday, Moukoko was brought on against Hertha Berlin in the 85th minute with his side 5-2 up and became the Bundesliga's youngest ever player in the process.